Space Management Committee Reports

 - Pam Barrett relayed an offer from Tom Stump offer to rent out the space above The Habit in the Quads for repeated temporary occupation, noting that it can't be used for student rooms because it can't be separated from access to The Habit.

 - Classroom utilization and utilization of non-classroom space were noted as being tied to the classroom scheduling software, and therefore put on hold until a report from the RFP committee is available.

-October 1, 2004 - Meeting began with the introduction of Elizabeth Brock,
+Meeting began with the introduction of Elizabeth Brock, new Facilities Analyst.

 Craig Roloff handed out a packet regarding the decommissioning of Romney Swimming Pool and Locker Rooms, noting that the President has signed both recommendations.
 It was decided that Lashaway should go to CEPAC and do any other necessary follow-up meetings after the decommissionings were announced publicly.

 Bob Lashaway presented and explained his assigned task of writing tactical plans to address the Physical Infrastructure Goals of the 5-Year Vision Statement, noting that they are to be submitted to Jim Rimpau in November 2004.
 The committee then reviewed and commented on Lashaway's draft of tactical plans that pertain to space management.
 The tactical plans reviewed were:

 - "Class Scheduling software will schedule, measure and report utilization rates for all classroom space."